MLS / IDX Resources Jun 18, 2026 · 28 min read

 Worth setting expectations honestly: MLSImport ships no cache engine of its own; it leans on your host and caching plugins.
 Security plugins like Wordfence and Sucuri play nicely too; just allowlist the outbound MLS and RESO API domain so the firewall doesn’t block your sync.

 The detail that separates a production setup from a naive one is cache purge on sync.
 When MLSImport updates a listing’s price or marks it pending, the cache for that page must invalidate so visitors see the fresh number.
 Tune your purge rules so only changed listing pages purge, not the whole cache.
-And once a filtered search is cached in RAM by Redis, repeat searches return in under 2 seconds.
+And once a filtered search is cached in RAM by Redis, the repeat of that search never reaches MySQL at all.

 Which caching plugins work with MLSImport?